isaqueDaSilva/isaqueDaSilva/README.md

 My name is **Isaque Machado**, and I'm a **Software Engineeer**, specialized in **iOS Development**.
 I'm passionate about crafting elegant and efficient solutions through code, with a keen eye for detail and a love for problem-solving, I thrive on analyzing challenges, designing robust and efficient solutions, and delivering user-friendly experiences that make a difference. <br>

 # 🎯 Current Focus:
-- 📲 Building a X app clone.
+- 📲 Building a WhatsApp clone.
 - 📝 Starting to write some articles about what I've built for Medium.
-- 📍 Starting to expand my knowledge of backend.

 # 📚 Currently Learning
 - Advanced Swift concepts.
-- Data Structure and Algorithms.
 - Advanced concepts of SwiftUI.
 - Backend concepts.